 By the beginning of the 22nd century CE, humanity's disconnection from civilized norms had become so comprehensive, the destruction of societies so complete, that half a millennia would pass before the world returned to any semblance of stability.
 Today, only a handful of oral traditions and written histories from that time survive.
 Vernacular accounts portraying everyday life during the Great Unraveling, in fact, are virtually nonexistent.

 Recently, an archeologist exploring a seldom visited beachfront along the sand-duned remnants of the old Gulf of Mexico in the southwestern region of Merica happened upon a previously unmapped ruin, partially uncovered by erosion.
-There, he stumbled onto a centuries-old graphene container, inside which were discovered scores of archaic “photographs”, facsimiles of twentieth century human activity rendered on paper, all remarkably well preserved.
+There, he happened onto a centuries-old graphene container, inside which were discovered scores of archaic “photographs”, facsimiles of twentieth century human activity rendered on paper, all remarkably well preserved.
 It was an unprecedented find.

+It is known that common folk from this period created and circulated, as keepsakes amongst their contemporaries, countless such photographs, called “snapshots,” mass produced by way of an early modern alchemical process.
 Created just before and at the onset of the Great Unraveling, these snapshots tell stories of enormous prosperity, confusion, and complexity, about a time, when viewed through the fractured lens of history, fantasy and reality had begun to intertwine into a single, indistinguishable thread.

 Slayton Shatterglow